-The designated teacher (DT) has lead responsibility for helping school staff understand the things which affect how CiC learn and achieve.
+The designated teacher (DT) has lead responsibility for helping school staff understand the things which affect how LAC and PLAC learn and achieve.
 The DT will:

-- promote a culture of high expectations and aspirations for how CiC learn - promote the educational achievement of every child in care on the school's roll - contribute to the development and review of whole school policies to ensure that they do not unintentionally put children in care at a disadvantage - make sure, in partnership with other staff, that there are effective and well understood school procedures in place to support children in care's learning - make sure the young person has a voice in setting learning targets - be a source of advice for staff about differentiated teaching strategies appropriate for individual children and in making full use of Quality First teaching - make sure that CiC are prioritised for academic support and that carers understand the importance of supporting learning at home - have lead responsibility for the development and implementation of the child's personal education plan (PEP) within the school - set up systems to monitor and record the progress of all children in care and establish a system for contacting and forwarding educational records to new schools to facilitate a smooth and speedy transfer

-- act as the named contact for colleagues in social care and health and ensure effective communication between all relevant parties - have lead responsibility for helping school staff to understand the things which can affect how children in care learn and achieve - ensure that the school file for CiC holds all the essential information; a template for which can be found on the CiC education web pages - arrange for a mentor or peer mentor for each child in care on the roll of the school - have due regard for the 'Expectations' document produced by The HOPE Virtual School for Children in Care.
+- promote a culture of high expectations and aspirations for how LAC and PLAC learn - promote the educational achievement of every LAC and PLAC on the school's roll - contribute to the development and review of whole school policies to ensure that they do not unintentionally put LAC and PLAC at a disadvantage - make sure, in partnership with other staff, that there are effective and well understood school procedures in place to support LAC and PLAC learning - make sure the young person has a voice in setting learning targets - be a source of advice for staff about differentiated teaching strategies appropriate for individual children and in making full use of Quality First teaching - make sure that LAC and PLAC are prioritised for academic support and that carers understand the importance of supporting learning at home - have lead responsibility for the development and implementation of the child's personal education plan (PEP) within the school - set up systems to monitor and record the progress of all LAC and PLAC and establish a system for contacting and forwarding educational records to new schools to facilitate a smooth and speedy transfer - act as the named contact for colleagues in social care and health and ensure effective communication between all relevant parties - have lead responsibility for helping school staff to understand the things which can affect how LAC and PLAC learn and achieve - ensure that the school file for LAC and PLAC holds all the essential information; a template for which can be found on the CiC education web pages - arrange for a mentor or peer mentor for each LAC and PLAC on the roll of the school - have due regard for the 'Expectations' document produced by The HOPE Virtual School for Children in Care.

-The role of all those involved in supporting children in care
+The role of all those involved in supporting LAC and PLAC